Ingham

 Ingham is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ingham's dwelling structures, as per the latest Census, consisted of 86.5% houses and 13.6% other dwellings.
+Ingham's dwelling structure, as per the latest Census, consisted of 86.5% houses and 13.6% other dwellings.
 In comparison, Non-Metro Qld had 89.5% houses and 10.5% other dwellings.
 Home ownership in Ingham was 45.5%, with mortgaged dwellings at 19.8% and rented ones at 34.6%.
-The median monthly mortgage repayment was $1,083, lower than Non-Metro Qld's average of $1,213.
-The median weekly rent in Ingham was $210, slightly higher than Non-Metro Qld's figure of $202.
-Nationally, Ingham's mortgage repayments were significantly lower at $1,083 compared to the Australian average of $1,863, while rents were substantially lower at $210 compared to the national figure of $375.
+The median monthly mortgage repayment in the area was $1,083, below Non-Metro Qld's average of $1,213.
+Weekly rent median was $210 compared to Non-Metro Qld's $202.
+Nationally, Ingham's mortgage repayments were significantly lower at $1,083 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing